Teach and Perfect the Squat with the SquatGuide™

 2. Anterior knee guide

-- Anterior guide bar is in line with the tips of the users toes such that the users knees are unable to extend out past the toes (Basis of design idea 1).
-This forces the user to then achieve squat depth with the hips and gets the users weight back into their rearfoot preventing over reliance on the quadriceps muscles and anterior knee pain while increasing stability at the feet and recruitment of the hip and hamstring musculature.
+- The front guide bars (anterior knee guides) essentially block the user from letting their knees move too far forward (Basis of design idea 1).
+This forces the user to then achieve increasing depth through the hips while simultaneously keeping their weight from moving to the forefoot.
+This prevents over reliance on the quadriceps muscles and anterior knee pain while increasing stability at the feet and recruitment of the hip and hamstring musculature.
+These anterior guides provide an external cue by blocking undesired knee movement.

 3. Lateral knee guide

-- Lateral guide bar can be padded as it is intended for the user to contact it with the lateral (outside) knee.
-The guide is in line with the outside of the users foot.
-This requires that as the users descends into their squat their knee is out over the foot (or further) preventing undue stress to the medial structures of the knee, clears the femur away from the the hip socket to reduce impingement, allow greater squat depth, and aides in keeping the foot from falling into a pronated position (Basis of design idea 2).
-In short it prevents medial collapse
+- The outer guide bars (lateral knee guides) are for the user to remain in contact with during the movement.
+The guides are in line with the outside of the users feet.
+This requires that as the users descends into their squat their knees are kept out of medial collapse.
+This prevents undue stress to the medial structures of the knee, clears the femur away from the the hip socket to reduce impingement, allows greater squat depth with out sacrificing spine position, and aids in keeping the foot from falling into a pronated position (Basis of design idea 2).
+The lateral guides provide an external cue to facilitate desired knee movement.

 4. Frontal plane hinge

-- The knee guide posts hinge in the frontal plane only (hinge out, not in or forward) to allow the user to push the knees out further than the lateral foot if their hip mobility allows and if the user desires to do so to achieve a deeper position.
-Many people who squat with excellent form and efficiency see benefit in pushing the knees out past the toes to maximize external rotation torque at the hip joint.
+- The knee guide posts hinge in the frontal plane only (hinge out laterally, not in or forward) to allow the user to push the knees out further than the lateral foot position if their hip mobility allows and if the user desires to do so to achieve a deeper position.
+People who squat with excellent form and efficiency see benefit in driving the knees out wider than their stance to maximize external rotation torque at the hip joint.
 This can aid in gluteal muscle recruitment, allow for a neutral spine position and decrease the femoral lever arm helping to prevent the squatter from falling backwards.
-Because the user should keep their knee over their foot the knee guide posts will not hinge in meaning that if the users knee loses contact with the lateral knee guide they are no longer keeping the knee in the minimally correct, safe position.
-The guideposts will also not hinge forward as the anterior knee guide must block the knee from moving out past the toes.
+Because the user should never let their knees move into "medial collapse" the knee guides will not hinge in.
+Meaning that if the users knee loses contact with the lateral knee guide they are no longer keeping the knee in the minimally correct or safe position.
+The guideposts will also not hinge forward as the anterior knee guide must block the knee from moving too far forward.

 5. Stance plates

-- The device is stabilized during use by the users body weight when they set their stance width and stand of the stance plates.
+- The device is stabilized during use by the users body weight when they set their stance width and stand on the stance plates.
 This allows for the SquatGuide™ to travel and be used in any space.
-The stance plates allow for varying degrees of toe out position given that hip angles are different for users.
-The user is correctly standing on the plates when their toes contact the front (anterior) rail and the lateral foot contacts the side (lateral) rail.
+The stance plates allow for varying degrees of toe out position given that optimal hip and foot angles vary for different users.
+The user is correctly standing on the plates when their toes contact the front and side rails (corners of the stance plates).

 ** While this device was designed to develop and identify deficiencies with the squat pattern it can also be used to do the same for lunge mechanics.